SwingGuy1024/SidecarChallenge/README.md

 1  public class DataEngine {
 2
 3    MenuItem getMenuItemFromId(int id) {
-4      MenuItem menuItem = confirmFound(menuItemRepository, id);  // throws NotFound404Exception extends ResponseException
+4      MenuItem menuItem = findOrThrow404(menuItemRepository, id);  // throws NotFound404Exception extends ResponseException
 5      return menuItem;
 6   });
 7 }
 ```

-On line 6, we test for null, using the `confirmFound()` method.
+On line 6, we test for null, using the `findOrThrow404()` method.
 If no `menuItem` exists with the specified id, it will throw `ResponseException` with
 an `HttpStatus` of `NOT_FOUND`.
 We don't need to catch it, because it's annotated with `@ResponseStatus(HttpStatus.NOT_FOUND)`, so the
 server will use that status code in its response.
 But the `serveOK()` method, called in the previous method, catches it for logging purposes, then rethrows it.